 On November 13, 2020, the Company issue a convertible note, to an accredited investor, in the aggregate principal amount of \$2,123,600.
 Pursuant to the agreement, the note bear an interest rate of 13.33% per annum, payable (i) on December 31, 2020; (ii) during calendar year 2021, monthly on the last day of each month and (iii) during calendar years 2022 and 2023 until the Maturity Date, semiannually on each June 30 and December 31; provided that for calendar year 2023 the final interest payment date shall be the Maturity Date.
 The Company evaluated the convertible notes agreement under ASC 815, which generally requires the analysis embedded terms and features that have characteristics of derivatives to be evaluated for bifurcation and separate accounting in instances where their economic risks and characteristics are not clearly and closely related to the risks of the host contract.
 None of the embedded terms in the convertible notes required bifurcation and liability classification.
 However, the Company was required to determine if the debt contained a beneficial conversion feature ("BCF"), which is based on the intrinsic value on the date of issuance.
 The Company evaluated the convertible notes for a beneficial conversion feature in accordance with ASC 470-20 "Debt with Conversion and Other Options".
-The Company determined that the conversion price (\$4.00) was below the market price (\$5.48) as per an enterprise per share value appraised from an independent third party, and the convertible notes contained a beneficial conversion feature.
-The Company recognized the intrinsic value of embedded conversion feature of \$785,065 in the convertible notes as additional paid-in capital and reduced the carrying value of the convertible notes as a debt discount.
+The Company determined that the conversion price (\$4.00) was below the market price (\$5.48) as per an enterprise per share value appraised from an independent third party, and the convertible notes contained a beneficial conversion feature of \$785,065 in the convertible notes as a debt discount.
 In addition, notes issuance costs in connection with this note amounted \$212,360 and reduced the carrying value of the convertible notes as a debt discount.
-The carrying value, net of debt discount, will be accreted over the term of the convertible notes from date
+In addition, notes issuance costs in connection with this note amounted \$212,360 and reduced the carrying value of the convertible notes from date of issuance to date of issuance to date of maturity using effective interest rate method.
+For the year ended June 30, 202